jchooker18/GettingandCleaningDataCourseProject/README.md

     1. Column bind all "test" tables into a single data frame.
     2. Repeat step 1 for all "train" tables.
     3. Row bind the "test" and "train" data frames into "alldata" data frame.
-    4. Extract only Mean and Standard Deviation measurements (excluding MeanFrequency) from "alldata" and store in "alldata_meanstd".
+    4. Using dplyr, extract only Mean and Standard Deviation measurements (excluding MeanFrequency) from "alldata" and store in "alldata_meanstd".

 Creating tidy data sets: